WhoCanFixMyCar takes a closer look at what is involved when you take your car for a service

 Most manufacturers recommend that your car should undertake a full service annually or every 12,000 miles – basically whichever comes around the quickest.

-As previously mentioned, a full service and is recommended annually by your vehicle manufacturer.
-It compromises of around 67 checks and provides a comprehensive look at your car's systems and individual parts.
+As previously mentioned, a full service is recommended annually by your vehicle manufacturer.
+It compromises of around 67 checks and provides a comprehensive look at your car's parts and systems.
 Many drivers choose to undertake a full service before or in conjunction with their MOT to improve their chances of passing.

 A vehicle manufacturer also recommends an interim service every six months or 6,000 miles.
 This type of service consists of around 50 checks, it is not as thorough as a full service and therefore less expensive.
 However, it does give you a good overview of your car's performance and safety.

-The other main type of service is called a Vehicle Health Check.
+The other main type of regular service is called a vehicle health check.
 Although not as comprehensive as either a full or interim service they are a great way of ensuring your car is running safely, especially at key times like the winter.

 Typically, a garage will check the following when servicing your car:

 Brakes and brake fluids

 Fuel filters (Diesel)